4.0 Option Settings

 6. Amount to Cut-Back Cylinder each time.
 Each time the left or right "Cut-Back" buttons are clicked the cylinder is decremented this much.
 The Sphere is adjusted to keep the spherical equivalent the same.
 After a Cut-Back, a search is automatically performed.

 If you click on Defaults/4 you get the screen shown in Figure 3 where all the default values are divided by 4.
 If you click on Defaults/2 you get the screen shown in Figure 4 where all the default values are divided by 2.
 Figure 2 shows the basic defaults and if you click on Defaults*2 you get the screen shown in Figure 5 where all the default values are multiplied by 2.
+When you click the MAX button you see values 1 - 6 change to 10, 10, 60, 1, 8 and .5.
 Notice that in all cases the selected button is shown in yellow.
 Remember when you click from left to right:

-You change how close to the patient prescription a pair of glasses must be to make the search list from 0 (exacxt) to what you see in Figure 5.
+You change how close to the patient prescription a pair of glasses must be to make the search list from 0 (exact) to what you see in Figure 5.

 The middle of Figure 5 shows the search options.
 There are several options you can select on this window.
 They are listed and explained below.
 Only one of the first 3 options can be selected.